Juojo/NotVim/README.md

 # NotVim
 NotVim is a fast way to edit text files.
-It works entirely on your terminal so it is very convinient for terminal-based workflows.
+It works entirely on your terminal, making it very convenient for terminal-based workflows.
 The project was developed in Java and inspired by Vim.

 # Why it was made
 The objective of this project was to create an entire text editor from the ground.
-This includes every aspect of it, from the way the cursor wraps arround the text to the logic of how files are loaded and written.
+This includes every aspect of it, from the way the cursor wraps around the text to the logic of how files are loaded and written.

 All the interfaces, such as the home screen or the error alerts, were made without using any framework.
 The program only uses **JNA library** to enter **raw mode** on the terminal, by using the native shared libraries required.
 <!-- Link to JNA -->